thunderBiscuit/blog/posts/why-bitcoin.md

 tags: ["bitcoin"]
 ---

 Wrapping our minds around what bitcoin is, what is special about it, and what it aims to achieve is just plain hard, and it takes time.
 Whether you want to love it or hate it, _understanding_ it is the first step you'll need to take.
-Most often, I find people don't even know what to ask or where to start.
+Most often, people newly exposed to the idea of bitcoin don't know what to ask or where to start in order to explore the paradigm in a systematic and critical way.

-This post is basically a set of starting points to explore what bitcoin is and what makes the project important.
-I hope that taken together they build a foundation for understanding bitcoin and its value proposition.
-They are neither exhaustive nor meant to be used for in-depth learning, or worse, as gospel.
-Rather, they are meant as places to sink your teeth into, grapple with the concepts foundational to bitcoin, and maybe start asking your nearest bitcoin enthusiast some questions.
+This article consists of a set of starting points to explore what bitcoin is and what makes the project important.
+They should not be taken as lineary building on each other; they are meant as separate starting points for inquiry.
+Pick one and start digging.
+I hope they help you start great conversations with your nearest bitcoin enthusiast.

 ## Get Started